 All communities require security.
 The vast majority of people throughout the world want a situation where they are able to live and work peacefully in a secure environment.
 Except during the period of the ‘troubles’ in Northern Ireland, in the UK we rather take for granted the security we enjoy.
 Lack of security and the rule of law affects the economic circumstances of any community.
 Absence of security discourages inward immigration and investment, impedes productive activity and reduces any desire of outsiders to locate in the community, which of course lowers land values.

 An interesting case is in Rio de Janeiro where, since 2008, the authorities have been conducting a policy of ‘pacification’ in the old slum Favelas, which had become crime ridden no-go areas.
 The police moved in and systematically cleared out the drug pushers and criminal gangs and maintained permanent street patrols.
-Once the pacification was seen to be successful, residents and traders moved back in with the result that property values increased rapidly.
+Once the pacification was seen to be successful, residents and traders moved back in with the result that property (land) values increased rapidly.
 (1).
-Some Favelas in fact are in a good locations, with stunning views over the ocean, but had lost their economic value due to the lack of security.
+Some Favelas in fact are in good locations, with stunning views over the ocean, but had lost their economic value due to the lack of security.